How I answered a Jehovah's Witness

 - Jehovah's Witness question: This is a simple question, Who is God

-is clear that there is one God ("Yahweh") who has revealed Himself as three persons: Father, Son
+declares that the one true God ("Yahweh") has revealed Himself as three persons: Father, Son,

 and Holy Spirit. [ rest of answer ]

 - Jehovah's Witness question: Where in Acts 2:42 and 2:46 did it say

 that the meal they were taking was the Lord's evening meal?

 - My answer: The phrase "breaking bread" was a particular one.
 When used by the

 Early Church in the context of a congregational meeting, "breaking bread" always meant the

 Lord's Supper.
 Look at that phrase in its context . . . [ rest of answer ]

 - Jehovah's Witness question: You also said that you take communion every month.
 Do you